mpustovoi/storagedelight/README.md

 ### Overview

-Storage Delight is a mod for Farmer's Delight that adds more storage options to the game, letting the player craft multiple options with drawers or glass cabinets.
+Storage Delight is a mod for Farmer's Delight that adds more storage options to the game, letting the player craft multiple options from drawers to glass cabinets.

 ### Contributing